Anh-V-N/Puppet-Master/README.md

 Efficently and effortlessly create, maintain, re-use sock puppets for OSINT investigations and anonymity in a consistent fashion.

+TODO
+- Location and timezone services.
+- Keep track of the age of puppets.
+- Add browser extensions.
 ## Purpose
 - The goal of this project is to help OSINT investigators to easily create and store sock puppets.
 This script can automatically and consistently prepare their browser and system accordingly to each puppet based on stored information.
 - The idea was inspired by [this talk](https://www.youtube.com/watch?v=v8EP6xOcB8M) by Zhuang Weiliang @egomy_cs - I highly recommend to watch it.